View free policies procedures examples from all manuals. No obligation, no credit card!

 Start with a Process Map

-First, start with a process map of your top level processes.
+The first step of writing standard operating prcedures is to start with a process map of your top level processes.
 For most companies your top ten core business processes are divided into support processes (accounting, human resources, information technology, quality, and management strategy) or your realization processes (sales, product development, purchasing, fulfillment, and service).
 Not all companies have all ten core processes.
 Now that your core operating processes are defined, you are ready to move on to defining each process.

 Define Your Core Processes

-Second, define each core business process and its activities.
+Secondly, while writing standard operating procedures, define each core business process and its activities.
 Think top level once again.
 In the sales process, how are your orders converted into a shipped product?
 Orders are received, entered, picked, packed, shipped, and invoiced.

 Document Your Procedures